aaronBurns59/4th-year-emerging-technologies-project/README.md

 ## Run the Flask Server
 1. Navigate to the project directories subdirectory "webapp"
 ....\4th-year-emerging-technologies-project\webapp
-python app.py
+- python app.py
+or
-env FLASK_APP=app.py flask run
+- env FLASK_APP=app.py flask run

 ## Research
 ### - Keras
 keras is a ***high level neural networks API***.
 It is written in Python and can run on top of Tensorflow (Tensorflow is used in the backend).
 It is good for those who want to experiment quickly with neural networks in a very streamlined implementation, without knowing exactly how machine learning works.